Unleashing the Power of Graph Data Augmentation on Covariate Distribution Shift

-\syd{\Eqref{equ:8} endows the ability of OOD exploration to data augmentation, which makes the augmented data meet Principle \ref{prin:1}.
-In addition, to achieve Principle \ref{prin:2}, we also need to implement causal feature learning based on the sufficiency and independence conditions in Definition \ref{def:1}.} Hence, we design a novel graph augmentation strategy: \underline{Adv}ersarial \underline{C}ausal \underline{A}ugmentation (\textbf{AdvCA}).
-The overview of the proposed framework is depicted in Figure \ref{fig:overview}, which mainly consists of two components: adversarial augmenter and causal generator.
-Adversarial augmenter achieves OOD exploration through adversarial data augmentation, which encourages the diversity of environmental features; meanwhile, the causal generator keeps causal feature invariant by identifying causal features from data.
+\Eqref{equ:8} endows the ability of OOD exploration to data augmentation, which makes the augmented data meet the discrepancy principle.
+To achieve the consistency principle, we also need to capture stable features.
+Hence, we design a graph augmentation strategy: \underline{A}dversarial \underline{I}nvariant \underline{A}ugmentation (AIA).
+The overview of the proposed framework is depicted in Figure \ref{fig:overview}, which mainly consists of two components: adversarial augmenter and stable feature generator.
+Adversarial augmenter achieves OOD exploration through adversarial data augmentation; meanwhile, the stable feature generator keeps stable feature consistency by identifying stable features from data.
 Below we elaborate on the implementation details.